-As at March 31, 2021, we believe we will have non-capital loss carry-forwards of approximately \$108 million for Canadian and US federal, provincial and state income tax purposes.
-To the extent available, we intend to use these net operating loss carry-forwards to offset future taxable income associated with our operations.
+As at September 30, 2021, we believe we will have non-capital loss carry-forwards of approximately \$102.8 million for Canadian and US federal, provincial and state income tax purposes.
+To the extent available, we intend to use these net operating loss carry-forwards to offset future taxable income associated with our operations, as well as the Freed Transaction.
 There can be no assurance that we will generate sufficient taxable income in the carry-forward period to utilize any remaining loss carry-forwards before they expire.